twkfung/submodule-types-common/README.md

 # submodule-types-common

-Common types and utilities, including type definitions for JsonValue, and is-Utilities.
+A Git submodule for provisioning of common types and utilities, including type definitions for JsonValue, and is-Utilities.